enzobes/WarezBot/README.md

 Update soon ...

-A python based discord bot, to make it easier to get or send info to/from Layer13.net and Srrdb (soon) with it you can get pretime and other release info or the files for a specific release
+A python based discord bot, to make it easier to get or send info to/from Srrdb with it you can get pretime and other release info or the files for a specific release

 ## Features

-### PreDB.org
-* Get Pre time

 ### Srrdb
 * Get nfo files (soon: sfv/m3u/jpg)